Asazin007/CarDetectSpeedCount/README.md

 ### Car Tracking Using OpenCV

 #### Overview
 This project demonstrates car tracking in a video using OpenCV and a Haar Cascade classifier for car detection.
-It utilizes the KCF (Kernelized Correlation Filters) tracker for tracking individual cars across frames.
+It utilizes the KCF (Kernelized Correlation Filters) tracker for tracking individual cars with there speed across frames.

 #### Requirements
 - OpenCV (version 2.x or higher)